Chi Squared P Value Calculator

 What is the Chi-Squared Test?

 The chi-squared (χ²) test assesses the independence of two categorical variables.
 In simpler terms, it helps us answer the question: "Is there a relationship between these two categories?"
-For example, we might use a chi-squared test to see if there's a relationship between smoking habits and lung cancer risk, or between gender and preferred political party.
+Here's one way to look at it: we might use a chi-squared test to see if there's a relationship between smoking habits and lung cancer risk, or between gender and preferred political party.

 The test works by comparing the observed frequencies of data points within different categories to the expected frequencies if the variables were truly independent.
-A large discrepancy between observed and expected frequencies suggests a significant relationship between the variables.
+Here's the thing — a large discrepancy between observed and expected frequencies suggests a significant relationship between the variables.
 This discrepancy is quantified by the chi-squared statistic.

 Key characteristics of the chi-squared test: